-Victims injured by a drunk driver in Las Vegas can sue the intoxicated driver, and the person’s insurance company, for negligence.
-The motorist’s intoxication from alcohol and/or drugs could be an aggravating factor that results in a bigger settlement and possibly punitive damages.
+If you get injured by a drunk driver in Nevada, you can sue the driver and his or her insurance company for negligence.
+The person’s intoxication from alcohol and/or drugs could be an aggravating factor that leads to a bigger settlement and possibly punitive damages.

-Victims may be able to recover large compensatory damages in Nevada, including:
+You may be able to recover large compensatory damages, including:

-Even if the victim played some role in his/her injuries — such as by not wearing a seat belt — the victim would still be entitled to damages as long as the DUI driver was at least 50% to blame.
+Even if you played some role in your injuries – such as by not wearing a seat belt – you would still be entitled to damages as long as the DUI driver was at least 50% to blame.

 In this article, our Nevada personal injury attorneys discuss how to file a lawsuit for DUI accidents in Nevada.
 Scroll down or click on a topic below to jump directly to that section: